Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Experiments

 \subsection{Setup}

-We evaluate the proposed approach on a wireless indoor localization task using a public WiFi fingerprinting dataset \cite{dataset2014Torres}.
-As illustrated in Fig. \ref{fig_system}, in an indoor environment, multiple wireless access points (APs) measure the received signal strength (RSSI) from a user’s device, and the goal is to predict the device’s location.
-We represent the feature vector as $X \in \mathbb{R}^m$, corresponding to the RSSI readings from $m$ APs and the target location as $Y \in \mathbb{R}^2$.
+We evaluate the proposed approach on a wireless indoor localization task using a WiFi fingerprinting dataset \cite{dataset2014Torres, Cheng2022FL_WCL}.
 We randomly sample a subset of 100 labeled examples to train the base model $f$ and simulate scenarios with limited calibration datasets $\mathcal{D}^\text{L}$, with $n$ varying from 50 up to 500 labeled calibration points.
 The remaining data are used as an unlabeled calibration dataset $\mathcal{D}^{\text{U}}$.
-We reserve 30 labeled samples for a test set to evaluate coverage and set size.
+We reserve 30 labeled samples for a test set to evaluate coverage and set size \cite{yoo2025ml_wcp}.

 Following the setup in \cite{Sifaou2025CPPI}, we adopt an extreme learning machine (ELM) regressor as the base model $f(X)$ to be calibrated.
 We adopt the Euclidean-distance score (\ref{euclidean_dis}) and the miscoverage loss (\ref{miscoverage_loss}).
 The auxiliary predictor $g_{\theta}(X)$ is implemented as a fully-connected neural network with three hidden layers.
 We set the target risk level to $\alpha = 0.1$ and confidence to $1-\delta = 0.9$ for all calibration methods.
 We consider $K=5$ folds for the CPPI method by default.